Skip to content

 Submission procedure

+All abstracts are limited to a maximum of 150 words.
+Lightning talks can provide a 400-word extended abstract to better describe the submission.
+We enthusiastically welcome original, high-quality submissions within the scope above.
+These may describe complete studies; work-in-progress research; position papers on controversial, emerging, or hot topics; state of the practice; or any other manuscript the authors believe should be included in the CANOPIE-HPC program.
+We encourage submissions from academia, industry, government, and/or any other type of institution.
 Each manuscript will be assessed using peer review by program committee members (or outside reviewers, if needed) on the basis of scientific validity, impact to the field, reproducibility, inclusivity, and opportunity for useful and lively discussion at the workshop.
 Review will be single-blind; i.e., reviewers will know authors’ identities, but not vice versa.
 Authors should not anonymize their manuscripts.
 Each manuscript submission can expect to have at least 3 reviews and will be checked using anti-plagiarism software (see Plagiarism Guidelines).

 In conjunction with the SC Reproducibility Initiative, submissions should be as transparent as possible regarding all methods.
 Submissions are also expected to provide reproducibility artifacts such as reproduction instructions, source code, build recipes, and/or container images.
-These should be included as part of the submission in the form of Artifact Description/Artifact Evaluation appendices, which adhere to an established format adopted by SC24.
+These should be included as part of the submission in the form of Artifact Description/Artifact Evaluation appendices, which adhere to an established format adopted by SC26.

 The program committee will discuss the submissions and their reviews and select the program over a video conference meeting.
 Submissions will be assessed as-is, with no expectation of substantive revision after peer review, though some submissions may be accepted conditional on specified changes ("shepherded").

-Submit your SC24 CANOPIE-HPC paper
+Submit your SC26 CANOPIE-HPC paper

-Submit your SC24 CANOPIE-HPC lightning talk
+Submit your SC26 CANOPIE-HPC lightning talk